Shirazan

-Shirazan (شيرازان) (Note: Also romanized as Shīrāzān; also known as Shīrzān) is a village in Hombarat Rural District of Mahabad District, Ardestan County, Isfahan province, Iran.
+Shirazan (شيرازان) (Note: Also romanized as Shīrāzān; also known as Shīrzān) is a village in Hombarat Rural District of Mahabad District in Ardestan County, Isfahan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 78 in 25 households, when it was in the Central District.
 The following census in 2011 counted 19 people in 12 households.
-The 2016 census measured the population of the village as 127 people in 48 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 127 people in 48 households, the most populous in its rural district.

-In 2018, the rural district was separated from the district in the establishment of Mahabad District.
+In 2019, the rural district was separated from the district in the formation of Mahabad District.